 There is a failure of the computing facilities used to control and operate the Transmission System or unplanned outages of Electronic Communication and Computing Facilities as provided for in Grid Code BC2.9.7 or the loss of communication, computing and data facilities with other Transmission Licensees as provided for in STCP 06-4.

-3.2.2 Procedures in this System Defence Plan will be activated by NGESO in coordination with the GB parties within the scope of the EU NCER as defined in Appendix A of this System Defence Plan.
-For the avoidance of doubt, activation of one or more measures of the System Defence Plan is an action undertaken either automatically (eg Low Frequency Demand Disconnection) or by NGESO depending upon System conditions.
+3.2.2 Procedures in this System Defence Plan will be activated by NESO in coordination with the GB parties within the scope of the EU NCER as defined in Appendix A of this System Defence Plan.
+For the avoidance of doubt, activation of one or more measures of the System Defence Plan is an action undertaken either automatically (e.g. Low Frequency Demand Disconnection) or by NESO depending upon System conditions.
 Instructions to User’s and Transmission Licensees, when one or more measures of the System Defence Plan is to be enacted through instructions, are given through the Grid Code (for example OC7 and BC2.9) or through the STC and STC Procedures.

-3.2.3 All instructions issued by NGESO under this System Defence Plan must be executed by each User (as defined in the Grid Code) without undue delay.
+3.2.3 All instructions issued by NESO under this System Defence Plan must be executed by each User (as defined in the Grid Code) without undue delay.

-3.2.4 NGESO will coordinate affected Transmission Licensees and Externally Interconnected System Operators where these procedures have a significant cross border impact.
+3.2.4 NESO will coordinate affected Transmission Licensees and Externally Interconnected System Operators where these procedures have a significant cross border impact.

 System Protection Schemes